jblaine/cookbook-sysmon/README.md

 # sysmon

-Installs and configures Sysmon, part of the Sysinternals suite.
+A Chef cookbook to install and configure Sysmon (part of the Sysinternals suite).

 ## Platforms